-PRACTICAL GRADING Freshman As students completes practical classes and assignments, they are recorded on a 'Freshman Check Off List" Student must complete required assignments, classes and pass a practical exam with 75% or higher before being promoted to the clinic floor classroom (2nd phase of practical instruction).
+PRACTICAL GRADING Freshman As students complete practical classes and assignments, they are recorded on a 'Freshman Check Off List" Student must complete required assignments and classes and pass a practical exam with 75% or higher before being promoted to the clinic floor classroom (2nd phase of practical instruction).
 If students fail to complete assignments or pass the exam, they will be required to be held back until arrangements can be made to make up classes and/ or practical exam.
 The practical exam will be given in a rubrics form and gone over with student upon completion and kept in the student academic file for review.
-Students will be required to take mandatory practice exams before attempting the final practical and written exam

 Senior Final practical exam must be taken and passed before graduation with a 75% or higher.
 If the student fails the exam, they must retake and pass before graduating.
 The exam is based on a rubrics form and scored, evaluated with student and placed in student academic file for evaluation.